pupil-labs/pupil-docs/user-docs/pupil-capture.md

 ### Before every calibration

 Make sure that the users pupil is properly tracked.
 Make sure that the world camera is in focus for the distance at which you want to calibrate, and that you can see the entire area you want to calibrate within the world cameras extents (FOV).
+The equipment should be clean, e.g. no grease on the lense and no dust on the camera sensor.
+It will decrease the detection performance if this is not the case.

+It is also recommended to ensure that the headset does not touch the subject's forehead since this increases slippage considerably.

 > <div class="figure-container">
 	<div class="Grid Grid-row">